 There are several schemes for squeezing out the shareholders of a listed company.
 For example, one of the simplest ones is a cash merger.
 Here, the private equity fund establishes a shell company in Japan acquiring shares through a tender offer, the target company merges into the shell company, and the shell company pays cash to the existing shareholders of the listed company as consideration for their shares in the merger.
 As all of the shareholders of the target company receive cash as consideration, they are squeezed out.
-However, a cash merger is not a common choice for a private equity fund's squeeze-out transaction because a cash merger forces the target company to realise capital gains and losses of its assets as of the date of the merger.
+However, a cash merger is not a common choice for a private equity fund's squeezeout transaction because a cash merger forces the target company to realise capital gains and losses of its assets as of the date of the merger unless the shell company established by the private equity fund holds two-thirds or more of the issued and outstanding shares of the target company.
 Instead, the most common structure used by private equity funds for squeeze-out transactions is a combination of a tender offer and a subsequent minority squeeze-out of the remaining minority shareholders.
 Before the amendment to the Companies Act in Japan took effect on 1 May 2015, it was quite common to make use of a class of shares (shares subject to call) to squeeze out minority shareholders, however, after such an amendment, it has become a market practice to use a demand for sale of shares (demand for sale of shares), which was newly enacted under the amended Companies Act, when a shareholder holds 90 per cent or more of voting rights, and to use a reverse split of shares in other cases.
-Among the tender offers commenced on or after 1 May 2015, a few tender offer registration statements mentioned shares subject to call as a possible means to squeeze out minority shareholders.
-However, none of them used shares subject to call to squeeze out minority shareholders.
-Actually, no tender offer registration statements for the tender offers commenced after 1 August even mention shares subject to call as a primary measure to squeeze out minority shareholders.
-This is because of a complexity and technicality involved in the method using shares subject to call.